Non-Minister Sunset Extended until September 30, 2018

-On Feb.
-9, 2018 President Trump signed H.R.
-1892 which temporarily extends the federal budget and prevents it from shutting down until March 23, 2018.
-This measure also included an extension of the Non-Minister Permanent Residence Program in INA Section 101(a)(27)(C)(ii)(II) and (III) until March 23, 2018.
+On March 23, 2018 President Trump signed the Omnibus Appropriations Act for Fiscal Year 2018 which extends the federal budget until September 30, 2018.
+This measure also included an extension of the Non-Minister Permanent Residence Program in INA Section 101(a)(27)(C)(ii)(II) and (III) until September 30, 2018.
 The program allows international non-minister religious workers the opportunity to apply for permanent resident status in the U.S.

 The Immigration and Nationality Act (INA) allows qualified “Special Immigrants” to come to the United States as minister and non-minister religious workers and to apply for permanent residence.
 The religious worker section of the law allowing “non-ministers” to become permanent residents was originally enacted in 1990 as a “sunset provision” meaning it has an expiration date and must be renewed by Congress if the program is to continue.
 It has never been made a permanent law.
 As mentioned above, the law was renewed again, but was only given a brief extension.
-It will expire on March 23, 2018 unless Congress acts.
-We do expect Congress to pass a longer extension before this temporary one expires.
+It will expire on September 30, 2018 unless Congress acts.

 Please note that the neither the sunset nor the immigrant visa quota affects the R-1 Visa (temporary visa) program.
 The R-1 Visa program remains valid.